-During the pre-on-site phase of the audit, the Auditor reviewed documentation to include inmate PREA education curriculum and BOP Inmate Acknowledgement of Receipt of PREA Orientation.
+During the pre-on-site phase of the audit, the Lead Auditor reviewed documentation to include inmate PREA education curriculum and BOP Inmate Acknowledgement of Receipt of PREA Orientation.
 A review of the inmate education curriculum indicated inmates are educated on PREA definitions, zero-tolerance, reporting methods, prevention techniques, counseling opportunities available for victims of sexual abuse, and information on the investigative process.
-A review of thirty-six Inmate Acknowledgement of Receipt of PREA Orientation forms confirmed documentation of inmate attendance and acknowledgment of understanding (inmate signatures).
+A review of forty-four Inmate Acknowledgement of Receipt of PREA Orientation forms confirmed documentation of inmate attendance and acknowledgment of understanding (inmate signatures).

-During the on-site phase of the audit, the Auditor conducted separate interviews with the Institution PREA Compliance Manager (IPCM) and Intake Staff Member and discussed the inmate comprehensive PREA orientation and documentation process.
-Both the IPCM and Intake Staff Member provided specific details on the process of educating inmates including upon intake into the facility, and during the Admission & Orientation process.
+During the on-site phase of the audit, the Lead Auditor conducted separate interviews with the USP PREA Compliance Manager (PCM) and Intake Staff Member and discussed the inmate comprehensive

+PREA orientation and documentation process.
+Both the USP PCM and Intake Staff Member provided specific details on the process of educating inmates including upon intake into the facility, and during the Admission & Orientation process.
 Additionally, both confirmed the multiple additional information provided to inmates through PREA informational pamphlets, BOP Inmate Admission & Orientation Handbook, and the signage posted throughout the facility.

-The Auditor interviewed eight targeted inmates that were Limited English Proficient (LEP), or inmates with physical, cognitive, hearing, or vision impairments.
+The Lead Auditor interviewed seven targeted inmates that were Limited English Proficient (LEP), or inmates with physical, cognitive, hearing, or vision impairments.
 Each inmate acknowledged receiving PREA information during the Admission and Orientation process.
-Each inmate described receiving the comprehensive PREA orientation within the first day or two after arriving at the facility.
+Each inmate described receiving the comprehensive PREA orientation within a week after arriving at the facility.
 Additionally, each inmate acknowledged the information was provided to them in an accessible format specific to their individual needs.
-The Auditor utilized the Language Line for the interview with the LEP inmates.
+The Lead Auditor utilized a certified interpreter for the interview with the LEP inmates.

-The Auditor conducted a tour of the facility and observed PREA informational bulletins.
+The Lead Auditor conducted a tour of the facility and observed PREA informational bulletins.
 These PREA bulletins are posted in multiple languages, located inside every housing unit, as well as several informational bulletins were posted in common areas (educational and vocational buildings) throughout the compound.
 The bulletins display phone numbers and addresses for the victim advocate services and multiple reporting methods and are displayed in multiple languages.

-The Auditor requested an up-to-date facility inmate roster, which provides a list of all inmates currently at the facility and is organized by housing unit.
-The facility inmate roster also provides inmate characteristics such as age, gender, race, ethnicity, and housing assignment.
-This allowed the Auditor to accurately select a random representation of inmates for the interview process.
+The Lead Auditor requested an up-to-date facility inmate roster, which provides a list of all inmates currently at the facility and is organized by housing unit.
+The facility inmate roster also provides inmate characteristics such as age, gender, race, ethnicity, and housing assignments.
+This allowed the Lead Auditor to accurately select a random representation of inmates for the interview process.
 All inmate interviews were conducted with the guidance of the National PREA Resource Center, PREA Compliance Audit Instrument - Interview Guide for Inmates.

-The Auditor conducted interviews with twenty-six random inmates and all twenty-six inmates interviewed recalled receiving both the initial PREA orientation and the comprehensive orientation during A&O. Each inmate also acknowledged the zero-tolerance policy on sexual abuse sexual harassment and the various ways to report such incidents.
+The Secondary Auditor conducted thirty-four random inmate interviews, and thirty-two of the thirty-four inmates interviewed recalled receiving both the initial PREA orientation and the comprehensive orientation during A&O. Each inmate also acknowledged the zero-tolerance policy on sexual abuse sexual harassment and the various ways to report such incidents.

-Inmates referred to utilizing the multiple PREA informational bulletins, TRULINCS, and brochures, which are posted throughout the facility, as a source of information.
-Fifteen of the twenty-six inmates interviewed referred to utilizing TRULINCS and eleven of the twenty-six interviewed referred to notifying a staff member as the most direct method to report or inquire about PREA information.
-All inmates interviewed also referred to calling a family member as their source outside the facility, with all twenty-six inmates interviewed confirming knowledge of third-party reporting.
-Nineteen of the twenty-six inmates interviewed were aware of the availability of submitting an anonymous PREA report.
+Inmates referred to utilizing multiple PREA informational bulletins, TRULINCS, and brochures, which are posted throughout the facility, as a source of information.
+Twenty-two of the thirty-four inmates interviewed referred to utilizing TRULINCS and twenty of the thirty-four interviewed referred to notifying a staff member as the most direct method to report or inquire about PREA information.
+Twenty-eight inmates provided multiple responses when questioned about reporting methods, indicating inmates are well-versed in various ways.
+Twenty-nine of the thirty-four inmates interviewed confirmed knowledge of third-party reporting and referred to calling a family member as their source outside the facility.
+Twenty-four of the thirty-four inmates interviewed were aware of the availability of submitting an anonymous PREA report.